The Best Street Art In Bangkok And Where To Find It

 The second area to get your street art fix in Bangkok is along Soi Charoenkrung and into the city’s China Town.
 The long road, just a stone’s throw from the river stretches from Sapan Taksin Pier and into China Town, but the main area for street art is on three roads that branch off.
 You can find brilliant street art down soi’s 28, 30, and 32, and all are within a 10-minute walk radius.

-Along this small soi, you will find street art from some of Thailand’s best artists including the one above by Mue Bon and the one below, another wonderful piece by Alex Face.
-In many people’s opinion, this is the best place for street art in Bangkok.
+Along this small soi, is street art from some of Thailand’s best artists including the one above by Mue Bon.
+You will also find more by Alex Face, pictured below.
+In many people’s opinion, this is the best place for street art in Bangkok and it’s hard to disagree.

 You’ll also find lots of street food stalls along the road, so it’s not too bad a place to grab a bite to eat before the short walk to Talad Noi.